What you Need to Know – Understanding French Gestures

 This gesture is performed by putting your thumb under your chin and then arcing it outward.
 It can mean take that, told you so, or that’s payback.

-It’s a taunting type of motion and can be used confrontationally or in a joking manner toward friends or family.
+It’s a taunting type of motion and can be used confrontationally or jokingly toward friends or family.

-Dans les dents is a variation of et toc and is expressed in the same fashion.
+Dans les dents is a variation of et toc and is expressed similarly.

 4. Avoir Un Coup Dans Le Nez – To Be Drunk

 Making a fist against your nose (almost as if you have a clown nose) and twisting it is used to point out that someone is completely drunk.
-This is a silly gesture you might jokingly use to describe a friend or passerby while out on a weekend.
+You might jokingly use this silly gesture to describe a friend or passerby while out on a weekend.

 5. J’ai Peur – I’m Afraid